Last updated on November 24th, 2017 at 05:51 pm

 If you want to short sell Bitcoins, you will contact a trading agency or platform and place a short sell order.
 The agency will then sell the Bitcoins from their own supply, based on the assumption that in the future you will repay them with an equal number of Bitcoins.
 If you sell 10 Bitcoins, for example, you will eventually have to “cover” those 10 Bitcoins, whether prices rise or drop.
 If prices drop, it will be cheaper to rebuy these 10 Bitcoins.
 If prices rise, it will be more expensive.

 When short-selling, the firm or individual who loaned Bitcoins to you can generally recall the assets at any given time and are required to give you only a short notice.
 So make sure you read any rules, regulations, or guidelines for “covering” any assets you short sell.
 With markets fluctuating at such a rapid rate, costs can swing wildly, putting you at risk.
 Short selling can be especially risky if the lender calls in the assets before prices have a chance to drop.

 There are a variety of ways to short Bitcoin:

 Short Sell CFDs

 Short selling is actually very common with stocks and most major trading platforms allow you to short stocks.
-Some Bitcoin CFD trading platforms now allow you to short-sell Bitcoins (e.g. AvaTrade or Plus500).
-Keep in mind that these platforms don’t actually hold Bitcoins and are using a method called Contract for Difference.
+Some Bitcoin CFD trading platforms now allow you to short-sell Bitcoins (e.g. AvaTrade or Plus500), when trading CFDs your capital is at risk.
+Also, Keep in mind that these platforms don’t actually hold Bitcoins and are using a method called Contract for Difference.

 Shorting via a Bitcoin Exchange